Australian Terrier

 Do they get along with other pets?

-They can coexist with other pets if raised together, though their strong prey drive may require supervision.
+They can coexist with other pets if raised together, though their strong prey drive may cause issues with small rodents.

 View Official FCI Standard